 Avoid sudden braking as well.
-Although an AWD vehicle may accelerate better than a two-wheel drive vehicle in snow and ice, it won't stop any faster, because as in other vehicles, braking occurs at all four wheels.
+Although a four-wheel drive vehicle may accelerate better than a two-wheel drive vehicle in snow and ice, it won't stop any faster, because as in other vehicles, braking occurs at all four wheels.
 Do not become overconfident as to road conditions.

 Make sure you allow sufficient distance between you and other vehicles for stopping.
 Drive slower than usual and consider using one of the lower gears.
-In emergency stopping situations, apply the brake steadily.
-Since your vehicle is equipped with a four wheel anti-lock brake system (ABS), do not "pump" the brakes.
+In emergency stopping situations, apply the brake forcefully and steadily.
+Do not "pump" the brakes.
 Refer to the Brakes section of this chapter for additional information on the operation of the anti-lock brake system.